Zan10der/Recipes/index.md

 7. Once the sauce has thickened slightly—as you stir it, it should take a few seconds for the sauce to fill back behind your spoon or spatula—you can turn off the heat while the wings finish cooking.
 8. Place the wings in a large heatproof bowl and pour the sauce over them.
 Stir to evenly coat with the sauce, and serve.

+## 2.3 Pesto chicken caserole with feta cheese and olives

+Serves: 4

+Cooking time: 45 min

+### 2.3.1 Ingredients

+    650 g boneless chicken thighs
+    salt and pepper
+    2 tbsp butter or coconut oil
+    80 ml (80 g) red pesto or green pesto
+    300 ml heavy whipping cream
+    85 g (150 ml) pitted olives
+    140 g (220 ml) feta cheese, diced
+    1 garlic clove, finely chopped

+### **For serving**

+    140 g (600 ml) leafy greens

+### 2.3.2 Instructions

+1. Preheat the oven to 400°F (200°C).
+2. Cut the chicken into bite-sized pieces.
+Season with salt and pepper.
+3. Add butter or oil to a large skillet and fry the chicken pieces in batches on medium-high heat until golden brown.
+4. Using store-bought low-carb red or green pesto, or making your own, mix pesto and heavy cream in a bowl.
+5. Place the fried chicken pieces in a baking dish together with olives, feta cheese and garlic.
+Add the pesto/cream mixture.
+6. Bake in oven for 20-30 minutes, until the dish turns bubbly and light brown around the edges.

+### 2.3.3 Tips

+A number of low-carb store-bought varieties of pesto are available in most grocery stores.

+Red pesto is typically made with basil leaves, tomatoes or sun-dried tomatoes, Parmesan cheese, olive oil, pine nuts and garlic.
+Green pesto is typically made with basil leaves, Parmesan cheese, olive oil, pine nuts and garlic.
+Look for ones with real olive oil, not soybean oil or canola oil, no sugar, and less than 5 net carbs per serving.

+A simple side dish of field greens or crunchy romaine lettuce complements the rich flavors.
+Lightly sautéed asparagus or green beans work, too.

+If you feel like making this dish even heartier you can pair it with cauliflower rice, roasted cauliflower or fried broccoli.

+## 2.4 Chicken casserole

+Serves: 5

+Cooking time: 60 min

+### 2.4.1 Ingredients

+    180 ml heavy whipping cream
+    120 ml (120 g) cream cheese
+    3 tbsp green pesto
+    1 tbsp lemon juice
+    salt and pepper
+    45 g butter
+    900 g skinless boneless chicken thighs, cut into bite-sized pieces 170 g leeks, finely chopped
+    110 g cherry tomatoes, halved
+    325 g cauliflower, cut into small florets
+    475 ml (230 g) cheddar cheese, shredded

+### 2.4.2 Instructions

+1. Preheat the oven to 400°F (200°C).
+2. Mix cream and cream cheese with pesto and lemon juice.
+Salt and pepper to taste.
+3. In a large pan over medium-high heat, melt the butter.
+Add the chicken, season with salt and pepper, and fry until they turn a nice golden brown.
+4. Place the chicken in a greased 9 x 13" (23 x 33 cm) baking dish, and pour in the cream mixture.
+5. Top chicken with leek, tomatoes, and cauliflower.
+6. Sprinkle cheese on top and bake in the middle of the oven for at least 30 minutes or until the chicken is fully cooked.
+If the casserole is at risk of burning before it's done, cover it with a piece of aluminium foil, lower the heat and let cook for a little longer.

+### Tips

+Sauce too runny?
+If you'd like an even thicker sauce, add some extra shredded cheese.
+This will give the dish even more flavor and consistency.

+Green it up!
+A rich dish like this only gets better if you serve it with a side of fresh leafy greens.
+Dress with a generous drizzle of olive oil, some balsamic vinegar, and a sprinkle of sea salt.

+Would like some extra heat?
+Spice things up with some red pepper flakes!

 ## 3. Cow

 **********************************************************